videojs/video.js/COLLABORATOR_GUIDE.md

 If you are a core committer, you can request access to npm from one of the current owners.

-#### Github personal access token
+#### GitHub personal access token

-This is used to make a github release on videojs.
+This is used to make a GitHub release on videojs.
 You can get a token from the [personal access tokens](https://github.com/settings/tokens) page.

-After generating one, make sure to keep it safe because github will not show the token for you again.
+After generating one, make sure to keep it safe because GitHub will not show the token for you again.
 A good place to save it is Lastpass Secure Notes.

 ### Doing a release